Affine Hecke algebras for classical p-adic groups: Introduction

-\begin{thmintro} \textup{(M\oe glin, see Theorem \ref{thm:1.1})} \ \\ Let $F$ be a $p$-adic field and let $G$ be one of the connected classical groups listed above. \enuma{ \item Let $\pi$ be a discrete series representation of $G^+$.
-Then the L-parameter of $\pi$ can be obtained from the set of Jordan blocks of $\pi$, by taking the L-parameters of all $\GL_n (F)$-representations in $\mr{Jord}(\pi)$ and combining those via block-diagonal matrices. \item Part (a) extends canonically to an injection from the discrete series of $G^+$ to the set of enhanced bounded discrete L-parameters for $G$ (where the component groups of L-parameters are computed in the possibly disconnected group $G^{\vee+}$). \item When $G^+ \neq G$, it can be described explicitly in terms of $\mr{Jord}(\pi)$ whether or not $\mr{Res}^{G^+}_G (\pi)$ is irreducible. } \end{thmintro}
+\begin{thmintro} \textup{(Arthur, M{\oe}glin, see Theorem\autoref {thm:1.1})} \ \\ Let $F$ be a $p$-adic field and let $G$ be one of the connected classical groups listed above. \enuma{ \item Let $\pi$ be a discrete series representation of $G^+$.
+Then the $L$-parameter of $\pi$ can be obtained from the set of Jordan blocks of $\pi$, by taking the $L$-parameters of all $\GL_n (F)$-representations in $\mr{Jord}(\pi)$ and combining those via block-diagonal matrices. \item Pick a Whittaker datum for the quasi-split inner form of $G$.
+This determines an extension of part (a) to an injection from the discrete series of $G^+$ to the set of enhanced bounded discrete $L$-parameters for $G$ (where the component groups of $L$-parameters are computed in the possibly disconnected group $G^{\vee+}$). \item When $G^+ \neq G$, it can be described explicitly in terms of $\mr{Jord}(\pi)$ whether or not $\mr{Res}^{G^+}_G (\pi)$ is irreducible. } \end{thmintro}

-We refer to Section \ref{sec:Moe} for the notations and more background.
-For now, we make a couple of remarks to aid the correct interpretation of Theorem \ref{thm:A}.
-Firstly, note that in part (b) we do not claim bijectivity, although that is known for many of these groups.
-Secondly, we have to warn that not all details of the proof of Theorem \ref{thm:A} have been worked out (we ourselves did not try, we only provide the relevant references).
-Further, Theorem \ref{thm:A} relies heavily on endoscopy, that is the reason why $F$ needs to have characteristic zero.
+M\oe glin characterized also supercuspidality in the context of Theorem~\ref{thm:A}, both for $G$-representations and for enhanced $L$-parameters.
+We refer to Section~\ref{sec:Moe} for the notations and more background.
+For now, we make a couple of remarks to aid the correct interpretation of Theorem~\ref{thm:A}.
+Firstly, note that in part (b) no bijectivity is claimed, although that is known for many of these groups.
+Secondly, we have to warn that not all details of the proof of Theorem~\ref{thm:A} have been worked out (we ourselves did not try, we only provide the relevant references).
+Further, Theorem~\ref{thm:A} relies heavily on endoscopy, that is the reason why $F$ needs to have characteristic zero.

-Nevertheless, Theorem \ref{thm:A} should also hold for classical groups over local function fields, see \cite{GaVa,GaLo} for some instances.
-In Paragraph \ref{par:close} we attempt to derive that with the method of close local fields.
-We managed to prove that in Proposition~\ref{prop:1.9} under Hypothesis \ref{as:1.8} on depths of representations in Jordan blocks (the hypothesis most probably holds always).
-Unfortunately our arguments do not suffice to prove surjectivity in Theorem \ref{thm:A}.b for groups over local function field, even if we would know such surjectivity holds for the analogous groups over $p$-adic fields.
+Nevertheless, Theorem~\ref{thm:A} should also hold for classical groups over local function fields, see \cite{GaVa,GaLo} for some instances.
+In Paragraph~\ref{par:close} we attempt to derive that with the method of close local fields.
+We managed to prove that in Proposition\autoref {prop:1.9}, under Hypothesis \ref{as:1.8} on depths of representations in Jordan blocks (the hypothesis most probably holds always).
+Unfortunately our arguments do not suffice to prove surjectivity in Theorem~\ref{thm:A}.b in complete generality for classical groups over local function fields, even if we would know such surjectivity for the analogous groups over $p$-adic fields.